Affinage

 Synthesis pass · forward-looking unresolved questions

-• Functional significance of ssDNA binding in vivo untested
+• Functional consequence of ssDNA binding in the holoenzyme unknown

 Mechanism profile